Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 to return to the Azure Portal home page and then drill in to get back to the storage account we created.

-First, we need to create a "file system" for us to use for the tutorial.
-Select `Containers` on the left side of the storage account screen under the heading **Data Lake Storage**.
+First, we need to create a "file system" for Replicate to use.
+Select `Containers` on the left side of the storage account screen under the heading **Data Lake Storage**

 ![Azure ADLS Config 18 Image]({{ "/images/synapse/azure-adls2-config-18.png" | prepend: base }}){: .center-image }